Skip to main content

 • Each region requires primary (active) and secondary (backup) Hubs to be deployed for resiliency

-• The branches are then scheduled to use Auto-VPN and attach to their selected region
+• The sites can then use Auto-VPN and attach to their selected region that is part of the global cloud fabric

 Having all Sites provisioning tasks successfully completed, tunnels are established allowing routes to propagate to the new spokes.
 Sites page can then be used to check what branches are enrolled in what regions and their status information.
-Below is an example with MX spokes enrolled in two types of Secure Connect regions: Region and Cloud Hub.
+Clicking on the 'Site name' pulls up a right drawer with site information.
+Below is an example with MX spokes enrolled in two types of Secure Connect tunnels: Region and Cloud Hub.

 clipboard_ebb4e76af5043032e912f3a2ffe918749.png